otacke/h5p-dictation/README.md

 If you like what I do, please consider to become my supporter at patreon: https://www.patreon.com/otacke

 ## TODO before first release
-- Change diff style
+- Change diff style, possibly
-- Check ARIA
 - Tidy up

 ## Ideas to think about ...